 - How will we measure success?

-Encouraging your clients to follow these steps makes it much more likely that the family’s philanthropic efforts will succeed and that the family itself will thrive — by learning to communicate better, work together and support each other across generations, distances and time.
+Encouraging donors to follow these steps makes it much more likely that the family’s philanthropic efforts will succeed and that the family itself will thrive.
+By learning to communicate better, work together, and support each other across generations, distances, and time, everyone will have a seat at the table.